How do you become a donor?

-How it Works: The transplant process
+How it Works: The Transplant Process

-The need for donated organs and tissues is growing at a much greater rate than their availability.
+The need for donated organs, corneas and tissues is growing at a much greater rate than their availability.
 And while transplantation is now considered a standard medical treatment for a wide variety of conditions, it is important to remember that without an individual saying, “yes” to donation, transplants are not possible.

 The process of organ, eye and tissue donation begins with an individual’s commitment to share the Gift of Life.
 This single decision helps to bring something positive to a tragic situation.

 Individuals waiting for an organ transplant are listed in the UNOS computer based upon their personal medical characteristics (severity of illness, blood type, tissue type, body size, geographic location, etc.).
 These characteristics are utilized to determine a match when there is an organ donor.
-The amount of time that an individual will have to wait for a transplant can vary from a few hours to many years.
+The amount of time an individual will have to wait for a transplant can vary from a few hours to many years.

-When a death occurs or a brain death declaration is imminent, several medical physicians confirm the brain death declaration in the hospital.
+When a death occurs or a brain death declaration is imminent, several physicians confirm the brain death declaration in the hospital.
 Once confirmed, all hospitals are required by Medicare to contact an independent organ procurement organization (OPO), like Lifeline of Ohio.
 The OPO evaluates the individual for the potential to donate and facilitates the placement of the organs with waiting recipients, and the recovery process which includes delivery to the transplanting centers.
 This process ensures neither the hospital nor the transplant center is involved in the donation process.

 Once an organ has been donated, the best transplant candidate match is identified and contacted by the transplant center.
 The prospective recipient then goes directly to the hospital to receive their transplant.
 Following a transplant, recovery times can vary from a few days to several months.
 To ensure the body accepts the new organ, recipients need to take immunosuppressive drugs daily.

-With tissue donation, there is not a single national waiting list, but the Food and Drug Administration regulates the country’s tissue banks.
+With tissue donation, there is not a national waiting list, but the Food and Drug Administration regulates the country’s tissue banks.
 Medical matching for tissue donation is not necessary because the donated tissue is processed before it is implanted into a recipient as an allograft.

-Additionally, it is not necessary for tissue recipients to take medications after their transplant because of the purifying that takes place in the preparation of the tissue before it is transplanted.
+Additionally, it is not necessary for tissue recipients to take medications after their transplant because of the purifying which takes place in the preparation of the tissue before it is transplanted.